AdobeDocs/experience-platform.en/help/xdm/classes/prospect.md

 >
 >The [!UICONTROL XDM Individual Prospect Profile] class is in beta and is not available to all users.
 The documentation and the functionality are subject to change.

-In Experience Data Model (XDM), the [!UICONTROL XDM Individual Prospect Profile] class captures prospect profiles sourced from data vendors to funnel customer acquisition use cases.
+In Experience Data Model (XDM), the [!UICONTROL XDM Individual Prospect Profile] class captures prospect profiles typically sourced from data partners for top-of-the-funnel customer acquisition use-cases.

 ![The schema diagram of the XDM Prospect class.](../images/classes/individual-prospect-profile.png)